unoplatform/uno/doc/articles/intro.md

 At a very high level, Uno Platform and Xamarin.Forms/.NET MAUI have different starting points and tap different ecosystems.
 We believe WinUI as a starting point has the richest API set and styling engine which can be used to create pixel-perfect applications on all Web, Desktop and Mobile platforms.
 Xamarin.Forms and its successor .NET MAUI stem from ‘mobile origins’ and aim to bring a shared skills and tooling ecosystem to all platforms Xamarin.Forms currently supports, and more platforms in the future.

-At a slightly lower technical level, Uno Platform and Xamarin.Forms/.NET MAUI are XAML-based UI frameworks, but the XAML 'dialect' used by Uno Platform is shared with Microsoft's Desktop (WinUI/UWP) framework, whereas Forms and MAUI have their own 'dialect' with different control names, syntaxes, etc. Uno Platform harnesses control templating ('lookless' controls) for pixel-perfect rendering, whereas Forms/MAUI opts for per-platform renderers to render controls on each supported platform.
+At a slightly lower technical level, Uno Platform and Xamarin.Forms/.NET MAUI are XAML-based UI frameworks, but the XAML 'dialect' used by Uno Platform is shared with Microsoft's Desktop (WinUI/UWP) framework, whereas Xamarin.Forms and MAUI have their own 'dialect' with different control names, syntaxes, etc. Uno Platform harnesses control templating ('lookless' controls) for pixel-perfect rendering, whereas Xamarin.Forms/MAUI opts for per-platform renderers to render controls on each supported platform.

 Uno Platform runs on the Web and Linux today, in addition to the other supported platforms listed above.
 Xamarin.Forms/.NET MAUI currently officially support deployment to Android, iOS, and Windows, with additional community support for macOS and Linux.